BookStackApp/website/content/blog/2023/bookstack-release-v23-08.md

 In regards to other goings on in the project over the last month, In July we reached the 8 year mark for the project.
-You can find a lot more about that [in my post here](/blog/8-years-of-bookstack/) where I dig into the figures and finances, and reflect on the project reach.
+You can find a lot more about that [in my post here](/blog/8-years-of-bookstack/) where I dig into the figures & finances, and reflect on the project reach.

 On the video side of things, I've set-up a PeerTube instance as a YouTube alternative for our video content.
 I wrote about this in detail in